HassanSajjad-302/iso-papers/my-paper.md

 The compiler and the build-system communicate through named pipes.
 On Windows, since pipes support bidirectional communication, only one named pipe is needed.
-The name of the pipe is the object-file path.
+The name of the pipe is the object-file path except for header-units for which it is the BMI path.
+On POSIX-compliant systems,
-While on POSIX-compliant systems, a pipe with object-file path name is used for the compiler to build-system communication.
+same pipe is used for
+compiler to build-system communication.
 While ```1``` is appended to this name for the build-system to compiler pipe.

 The compiler is invoked with the compile-command to compile a module or header-unit file.
-It also contains the options for the object file and the BMI file.
+It also contains the options for the object file and the BMI file, if any of these will be produced.
-The compiler might not produce the BMI file.
+The compiler might not produce one or the other.
 The compile-command does not contain any dependencies.
 It contains a special flag that indicates the compiler to use this approach.
 The name of such a flag could be ```noscanIPC```